AndreaNicola/springboot-keycloak-api-integration/README.md

 ![Keycloak Create User](readme_images/user-details.webp)

 We can now go to the Credentials tab.
-We’ll be setting the initial password to user1pwd.
+We’ll be setting the initial password to _user1pwd_.
 We’ll also disable the Temporary option!

 ![Keycloak Create User](readme_images/user-pass-768x227.webp)

 Finally, we’ll navigate to the Role Mappings tab.
-We’ll be assigning the profile1 role to our user1.
+We’ll assign the profile1 role to our user1.

 #### Create a 2nd user